Darkseid: Powers and abilities

-As a New God, Darkseid is among the most powerful beings in the DC Universe, with immortality, immense strength, and many abilities.
+As a New God, Darkseid is one of the most powerful beings in the DC Universe, with immortality, strength, and several other powers and abilities.

-His best-known and most-used ability is shooting Omega Beams from his eyes.
-Powered by a cosmic energy source called the "Omega Effect", the beams are an intense form of heated energy that can act as a concussive force, can disintegrate organisms or objects, can cause a target to have never existed, and can resurrect fallen beings killed by them.
-During the Final Crisis, Darkseid used his Omega Beams to grant power to Mary Marvel, and her powers afterwards were based on Anti-Life rather than magic.
-Darkseid has pinpoint control of this energy, and can direct the beams to travel in straight lines, curve around corners, and even pass through matter or other forms of energy.
+Darkseid's best-known and most-used power is shooting Omega Beams from both of his eyes.
+Powered by a cosmic energy source called the "Omega Effect", the beams are an intense form of heated energy that can act as a concussive force, can disintegrate organisms or objects, can cause a target to have never existed and can resurrect fallen beings killed by them.
+During the Final Crisis, Darkseid used his Omega Beams to grant power to Mary Marvel and her powers afterwards were based on Anti-Life rather than magic.
+Darkseid has pinpoint control of this energy and can direct the beams to travel in straight lines, curve around corners and even pass through matter or other forms of energy.
 Some super-powered beings, such as Superman and Doomsday, can resist the Beams, although in the case of Superman, with a great deal of pain.
 Orion and Diana were able to deflect them, Firestorm once used his powers to redirect them, and, in a crossover story, Galactus was unaffected by them.
-Darkseid sometimes uses the beams to punish those who fail him but are too valuable to kill outright.
+Darkseid sometimes uses the beams to punish those who fail him but are too valuable to kill outright, returning them to life when he requires them again.

 Darkseid can teleport himself or others through time and space.

-His Omega Sanction traps organisms in a series of alternate realities in which they die.
+Darkseid's Omega Sanction traps organisms in a series of alternate realities in which they die.
 Upon their death, they are resurrected in a new reality, in which they die in a worse and more painful manner than the previous.

 Darkseid is depicted as immensely strong.
-He has effortlessly broken a Green Lantern Ring with his bare hands, easily overpowered two Kryptonians at once, and defeated the entire Justice League.
-He can move with great speed, once catching Superman off guard, and can react in nanoseconds.
-Even without his full power and strength, Darkseid has held his own against an Olympian God such as Zeus.
+He has effortlessly broken a Green Lantern Ring with his bare hands, easily overpowered two Kryptonians simultaneously and defeated the entire Justice League.
+He can move at great speed, once catching Superman off-guard, and can react in nanoseconds.
+Even without his full power and strength, Darkseid has held his own against an Olympian God, such as Zeus.
 He can increase his physical size, his true form as a New God being almost incomprehensibly massive.